Pax Americana, deficit spending, and the debasement of the US$

 Modern conservatives have turned that on its head and have borrowed like there is no tomorrow (while opposing attempts to raise the debt ceiling by Democratic Presidents).
 Cheney famously told Bush that “Reagan proved that deficits don’t matter.”
 This gives the misleading impression that the economy, and Americans generally do better when Republicans are in power.

 But it is all on borrowed money, often at increasing rates of interest, and it is the next President who cops the grief when the borrowing has to be repaid.
 GW Bush increased the national debt by over 100% and then the economy crashed.
-But Obama was prevented by Republicans from borrowing adequately to help the economy recover post crash, which meant the recovery was long, slow ,and sluggish – for which Republicans gleefully blamed Democrats.
+But Obama was prevented by Republicans from borrowing adequately to help the economy recover post crash, which meant the recovery was long, slow, and sluggish – for which Republicans gleefully blamed Democrats.

 Biden was determined not to repeat that mistake post Covid, and the economic recovery from the shutdowns during the Pandemic was therefore much more rapid.
 But for all the Republican (and European right wing commentary) blaming him for massively profligate spending and increased inflation, he has in fact increased the deficit by less than any other recent President and the much touted prolonged period of stagflation never happened.